yehric2018/dfam-pipeline/src/README.md

 - consensus: Path to the consensus sequence's fa file.
 This fa file should only contain a single sequence.

 The alignments will be outputted to /results/genomic\_hits and /results/benchmark\_hits.
 The score thresholds will be outputted to /results/thresholds.

+## Running on cluster
+Producing alignments and thresholds will take a while, especially when running RMBlast.
+To speed up the process, jobs should be run in parallel on a cluster environment.
+Run the following command to create a set of jobs in the /bin directory:

+`$ python3 job_headers.py`

+You can change the filepath on line 3 to refer to a list of consensus sequences to run.
+A bash script called /bin/batch\_run.sh will be produced to start all the jobs on TMU.